IvanGutierrez10/ivangutierrez10/README.md

 - :school: I am a `Student` of the [School of Engineering](https://www.unisabana.edu.co/facultaddeingenieria/) at [Universidad de La Sabana](https://www.unisabana.edu.co).
 - :technologist: I love using Software as a solution for every `Problem`.
-- :handbag: 2 years of experience in data treatment and creation of data visualizations for organizational decision making at [Universidad de La Sabana](https://www.unisabana.edu.co).
+- :handbag: 3 years of experience as data analyst & project lead in innovation data projects for organizational decision making at [Universidad de La Sabana](https://www.unisabana.edu.co).
+- :anatomical_heart: Currently working at Opella Healthcare in my internship as a IT Project Manager.
 - :brain: I stand out for my `strategic and analytical thinking`, `assertive communication` and `Complex problem solving`

 <br>